ev3rshade/clueless-outfitpicker/README.md

 2. Account creation to allow users to:
     a.
 Save their generated outfits ⬇️
     b.
 Add items they have in their wardrobe to view to create their own outfits ➕👖
+3. A wardrobe that usese a set of tags to filter through the user's items 🏷️🏷️🏷️

 ## Building the Project
 Clone the project